What is MQTT used for?

 Disconnection can be initiated by either the client or broker and will cause the MQTT session to end after any in-progress requests have been processed.

-MQTT use cases and IoT
+MQTT use cases and examples

-IoT is the most popular example where MQTT is a great fit.
+IoT (The Internet of Things) is the most popular example where MQTT is a great fit.
 IoT devices are typically battery-powered and can be very expensive to maintain, so lasting a long time between battery swaps is preferred.
 Whilst in the home environment it is not difficult to replace a battery now and then, in an industrial environment, with thousands of sensors, spread across a wide area and often in very difficult-to-reach locations their maintenance can get costly very quickly.

 MQTT IoT use cases include fire detectors, theft tracking, location monitoring, sensors, engine status, etc. MQTT also has very low data overheads so, in those environments where data is expensive, or where thousands of devices are deployed so bandwidth is a concern, MQTT is ideal.